-It’s human nature to like somebody more than the others, but it’s best to keep favoritism out of office.
+It’s human nature to like somebody more than the others, but it’s best to keep favouritism out of office.
 If HR managers assign key roles or assignments to a certain few, or an alliance is formed between a boss and an employee, it will affect the other employees.
 This can demoralize the employees and that would indirectly result in reduced productivity at work.
-Lyndon B. Johnson had once quoted, “There are no favorites in my office.
-I treat them all with the same general inconsideration”.
-Thus, it is best to have no favorites at work.
+Lyndon B. Johnson had once quoted, "There are no favourites in my office.
+I treat them all with the same general inconsideration".
+Thus, it is best to have no favourites at work.

 3) Socializing too much with employees